isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-10-01-post-in-vogue-singapore-fashion-trends-from-1960s-to-1990s.md

 The local fashion scene was extremely vibrant towards the end of the 1970s, with fashion shows held at upscale venues such as Grand Hyatt, Hilton, Holiday Inn, Raffles Hotel and the Mandarin Orchard.
 In 1979, European fashion houses Louis Vuitton, Gucci and Christian Dior each opened their first boutiques in the city-state.
 These laid the foundation for Singapore’s fashion world to enter its golden era in the next decade.

 Flared-leg pants, such as bell-bottoms, were styles characteristic of the 1970s.
 Fashionable Clothing from the Sears Catalogs: mid 1970s, p.
-42. All rights reserved, Schiffer Publishing Ltd, Pennsylvania, 2014.
+42. <i>All rights reserved, Schiffer Publishing Ltd, Pennsylvania, 2014.</i>

 #### **1980s Power Dressing**